lucaspulliese/next-ecommerce/README.md

 # Comming soon

 I know it's been a while since I updated this repo, but hopefully in the next months I can add more features on the project.
-Thanks everyone who gave a start to this project 🫶
+Thanks everyone who gave a star and forked it 🫶

 # Next.js Ecommerce

 This repo contains a work in progress Ecommerce responsive made with Next.js, Redux, Redux-persist, Hooks, SCSS and BEM.
 If you like it please give it a star :)

+## Getting started

+It's easy to have it running locally.
+Just do a `yarn install` to install the dependencies.
+Then do a `yarn dev` to run it locally.

+## Backend

+The backend of the project it's only mocked data.
+You can find them in `utils/data`.
+The API is being handled by Next API routes.

 ## Design